zanthrash/github-facade/README.md

 $ ./gradlew runBuild
 ```

-GitHub has places a 60 calls per hour rate limit on all non authenticate API calls.
+GitHub has placed a 60 calls per hour rate limit on all non authenticate API calls.
 Running unauthenticated will work but you will quickly bump your head on the limit

 #### Authenticated